 Discussion: The sensitive natural communities that occur within the two parks are listed and described in the attached Biological Resources Technical Memorandum (WRA 2020).
-Additional wetlands and a coastal terrace prairie not included in this memorandum would receive the same level of protection as other identified sensitive areas.
 All the sensitive habitat areas would be clearly marked with newly installed signs and dogs would not be allowed off-leash in these areas.
 Implementation of the AMP (which includes the installation of signage and exclusion fencing to protect sensitive areas) would determine if further action needs to be taken to help protect the areas from trampling and other disturbances caused by off-leash dogs.
 Source: WRA, Inc. February 2020.
 Biological Resources Technical Memorandum.

-Discussion: Proposed Project activities would not result in the removal, filling, or hydrological interruption of federally protected wetlands.
-It should be noted that WRA staff observed a wetland, approximately 20 by 30 feet in size, not previously noted in the BRTR (Appendix B).
-Noting the presence of this previously undetected wetland does not result in a Noting the presence of this previously undetected wetland does not result in a new or more substantial impact.
-The proposed Project would make use of the existing trail network, so no new construction, aside from installing fencing and signage, would take place and there would be less than significant impacts to all protected wetlands, including the new wetland area identified by WRA staff on 9/23/21.
+4.c.
+Have a substantial adverse effect on state or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
+X Discussion: Proposed Project activities would not result in the removal, filling, or hydrological interruption of federally protected wetlands.
+The proposed Project would make use of the existing trail network, so no new construction, aside from installing fencing and signage, would take place and there would be less than significant impacts to protected wetlands.
+Source: Appendix B 1 T T 4.d.
+Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+X Discussion: Dogs currently use the subject trails and have for several decades.

-Source: Appendix B

-Discussion: Dogs currently use the subject trails and have for several decades.
 Based on the findings of the whitepaper, (Appendix C) it is likely that any changes to wildlife movement that may result from the Pilot Program have already occurred due to years of previous unrestricted dog use.
 Additionally, minor increases in use by visitors with dogs that may occur as a result of the off-leash Pilot Program would likely not be enough to result in substantial new interference with wildlife movements.
 Should park visitors comply with the rules and regulations pertaining to off-leash dog recreation, there would be little difference, if any, from the current presence of dogs in the subject parks.
-The presence of dogs in general is what much of the literature reviewed for the whitepaper (Appendix C) found to deter wildlife and interrupt movements, and the difference between impacts created by dogs on leash versus off-leash are unsubstantiated.
+The presence of dogs in general is what much of the literature reviewed for the whitepaper (Appendix C)found to deter wildlife and interrupt movements, and the difference between impacts created by dogs on leash versus off-leash are unsubstantiated.
 As there are already dogs present, no additional impacts are anticipated.
 The proposed Project's would not interfere with the movement of any fish or wildlife species or impede the use of native wildlife nursery sites.
 The proposed Project would make use of the existing trail network and would not construct anything that would impede the movement of species throughout the area.
 The proposed Project would also add fencing and signage to prevent dogs from interfering with wildlife movements.
 As such, there would be less than significant impacts on short-distance movements of local or transient migratory species.
+Source: Appendix C T Γ Γ 4.e.
+Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance (including the County Heritage and Significant Tree Ordinances)?
+X